 “After graduating from university I worked for the Ministry of the Interior, and then for over a year in a refugee camp.
-I then had the opportunity to control the work of those non-profit organisations which won my respect, and from there it was just a short step to ‘changing the sides of the barricade’.
-This involved the beginning of real, meaningful work in Frank Bold for the benefit of the environment and of those who cannot defend themselves against the pressure of corporations, politicians, and authorities.”
+I then had the opportunity, still within the Ministry, to supervise the work of non-profit organizations that had won my respect, and from there it was just a short step to ‘jumping the barricade.’
+In other words, to beginning real, meaningful work at Frank Bold for the benefit of the environment and of those who cannot defend themselves against pressure from corporations, politicians, and authorities.”

-Jiří graduated from the Faculty of Law at the Charles University in Prague, and worked in the secretariat of the appeal commission of the Ministry, in the Department for asylum and migration policy.
-Then he worked in refugee camp Vyšní Lhoty.
-Since 2002 he has been employed in Frank Bold.
+Jiří graduated from the Faculty of Law at Charles University in Prague, and then worked at the secretariat of the Ministry of Interior’s appeal commission, within its Department for Asylum and Migration Policy.
+He then worked at the Vyšní Lhoty refugee camp.
+Since 2002 he has been employed at Frank Bold.

-Jiří dealt with cases of large foreign investments on greenfield sites, such as LG Phillips Displays in Hranice, Toyota Peugeot Citroën at Kolín, and Nemak aluminium works in Most region, and has been dealing with the case of the Hyundai factory in Nošovice.
-Within the Frank Bold’s Responsible Energy topic he has been engaged in the upgrading of the Prunéřov II power station.
+In the past, Jiří worked on cases surrounding large foreign investments in greenfield sites, such as LG Phillips Displays in Hranice, Toyota Peugeot Citroën in Kolín, the Nemak aluminum works in the Most region, and the Hyundai factory in Nošovice.
+Within Frank Bold’s Responsible Energy topic, meanwhile, he was engaged in issues surrounding the upgrading of the Prunéřov II power station.